-One thing you should remember, an alarm system is not intended to prevent a break-in, it is intended to report an alarm.
-Having an alarm system installed will only help to deter a break-in and limit the amount of time someone is in your premise.
+One thing you should remember, an alarm system is not intended to prevent a break-in.
+It is intended to report an alarm.
+Having an alarm system installed will only help to deter a break-in and limit the amount of time someone is on your premises.

 Most installers will put new installations into "test mode" for a period of one to two weeks while the users are learning the system and getting any "bugs" in the system ironed out.
 What this generally means is that there will be no authorities dispatched on an alarm for this time period.
 The premise will be called, and the list of people (called "keyholders") that you have designated will be notified of the alarm condition.

 All central monitoring stations work along the same lines.
 That is, an alarm system reports an alarm condition to them, they try to verify the alarm condition, and then they report the alarm to the proper authorities or designated personnel.
 Some stations will stop verification of the alarm condition if a cancel/user open code is received in a specific time frame.
-This cuts down on the amount of false dispatches made and can, in some areas, save you money.
+This cuts down on the number of false dispatches made and can, in some areas, save you money.

-Any operator, at any central station, can tell you of false dispatches because the alarm system owner forgot to update his account.
-Here are some typical "I forgots" that central stations hear every day that cause false dispatches:
+Any operator at any central station can tell you of false dispatches because the alarm system owner forgot to update his account.
+Here are some typical "I forgot" that central stations hear every day that cause false dispatches:

-Forgot to leave alarm off and cleaning lady was coming in, forgot I have house up for sale and real estate agents coming and going, forgot to tell anyone I bought a new pet, forget to tell anyone plumber is welding at premise, forgot to tell anyone I moved out and new people are moving in, forgot to get my baby-sitter a passcode, forgot to tell anyone I'm on vacation and a neighbor is looking after the house, forgot to train new staff on how system works, forgot to tell anyone, painters or contractors are on site, etc., etc.
+Forgot to leave the alarm off and cleaning lady was coming in, forgot I have housed up for sale and real estate agents coming and going, forgot to tell anyone I bought a new pet, forget to tell anyone plumber is welding at the premise, forgot to tell anyone I moved out and new people are moving in, forgot to get my baby-sitter a passcode, forgot to tell anyone I'm on vacation, and a neighbour is looking after the house, forgot to train new staff on how the system works, forgot to tell anyone, painters or contractors are on-site, etc., etc.

 Most false alarms are caused by user error.

-Some alarm system owners are dissatisfied with the police policies and have requested that a private security firm respond instead of the police.
-N E S Alarms offers this service if you desire it.
+Some alarm system owners are dissatisfied with the police policies and have requested that a private security firm responds instead of the police.
+NES Alarms offers this service if you desire it.

-Peel Regional Police - At this time there is no registration or fees charged.
-However, 4 false dispatches in a year will cause your account to be suspended and police will no longer respond to any alarms for one year.
-Cancelling a dispatch counts as a false alarm also.
+Peel Regional Police - At this time, there is no registration or fees charged.
+However, 4 false dispatches in a year will cause your account to be suspended, and police will no longer respond to any alarms for one year.
+Cancelling dispatch counts as a false alarm also.

 York Regional Police - You must register your residence or business with the police.
 A yearly fee is charged for registration.
-There is also a 4 false alarm policy as above.
+There is also a four false alarm policy as above.

 Durham Regional Police - Registration policy in effect.
 4 false dispatch policy in effect.

-Kitchner /Waterloo/Guelph - Must register with police or police will not respond to any alarms. (no fee involved)
+Kitchener/Waterloo/Guelph - Must register with the police, or police will not respond to any alarms. (no fee involved)

-Hamilton/Wentworth - Must register with police, a fee is involved.
-Police will respond to unregistered premises but a high fee will be charged.
-4 false alarms dispatch policy is also in effect.
+Hamilton/Wentworth - Must register with the police, a fee is involved.
+Police will respond to unregistered premises, but a high fee will be charged.
+Four false alarms dispatch policy is also in effect.
 For registered systems, the 3rd and 4th false dispatches involve a fee also.

-Halton Region - Must register with police, and a fee is involved.
-They also have a 4 false alarm policy.
+Halton Region - Must register with the police, and a fee is involved.
+They also have a four false alarm policy.

-Niagara Regional Police - Registration policy with fee in effect, also 4 false dispatch policy.
+Niagara Regional Police - Registration policy with fee in effect, also four false dispatch policies.

-Vancouver Area - Police will not respond unless the owner or employee is also responding (someone that has keys to the premise).
+Vancouver Area - Police will not respond unless the owner or employee is also responding (someone that has keys to the premises).